For good health, well-being and a healthy weight, it’s recommended that we eat:

 The report made a number of important findings about the health of children and their eating habits.

-- A minority of children ate the recommended daily amount of vegetables.
+- Almost half of children aged 2-15 years ate the recommended daily amount of vegetables.

 - Most children usually drank full cream milk, which can be high in fat.
 Reduced fat milk is recommended for children aged two years and above.